DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/_pages/tutorial/for-count.md

 {% include p5-editor.html id="iqWU_6Mxb" %}

-That is cool, and we can experiment with the angles in this version, but it only uses $$2$$ variations, where if we use rotations we can get $$4$$ different variations of the pattern.
-We can try something like this, that rotates depending on the row and column:
+That is cool, and we can experiment with the angles in this version, but it only uses $$2$$ out of the $$4$$ different variations of the pattern.
+We can try something like this, that rotates depending on different row and column even/odd combinations:
 ```
 if (col is even && row is even) {
   angle = 0;